RedEdge967/Doctor-Strange/README.md

 - download `Doctor_Strange_mac.zip` to install this on Mac
   - After downloading, extract the archive and double click on the app to launch it

+- download `Doctor_Strage_linux.AppImage` to install this game on Linux
+  - After downloading, install [AppImage](https://appimage.org/) to run the game

 - download `Doctor_Strange_android.apk` to install this on android
   - After downloading, open it and install on it on your mobile